 Skip to Content

-Last Updated on June 8, 2023 by Leah Hall
+Last Updated on July 8, 2025 by Leah Hall

 A coffee and Irish whiskey cocktail.
 How can you go wrong with this Toasted Cream Irish Coffee?
+It’s a great Irish Coffee variation that is a fun twist on the classic coffee cocktail.

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.